The Anatomy of Angels

 A Work In Progress

-The Anatomy of Angels is a series of lifesize images of people with physical deformities, embroidered in white yarn on a black background.
+The Anatomy of Angels is a series of lifesize images of people with physical deformities, embroidered in white yarn on a black background and lit with UV-light.
 I began creating this series in 2005.

-The images will eventually be displayed inside a small, dark circus tent (4 meters Ø, 4 meters high), lit with uv-light so that only the images are visible, floating in the darkness.
+The images will eventually be displayed inside a small, dark circus tent (4 meters Ø, 4 meters high), and the UV-light causes the images to glow against an invisible background, so that they are more or less floating in darkness.

 The project is inspired by the travelling side-shows of the past, when people would pay a quarter and see ten attractions in one place.
 If you went in, ten people would show you their strangeness, and you could marvel or shiver in horror.
 Or feel pity - after all, some of the disfigurements are pretty painful.
 But getting to know these people?
 Hey, they're circus folk, we don't mingle with those, right?